nicoDs96/SmartMuseum/Architecture.md

 ### Museum Dashboard
 Thanks to the dashboard, museum's administrator will be able to monitor environmental data to preserve artworks, both realtime and historical.
 They will have the possibility to define alert thresholds on measures, define thresholds for actuators and will have the possibility to switch to realtime monitoring in case of anomaly.
 The PoC will be realized in JavaScript and we will use Bootstrap 4 or similar technology to quickly build responsive layouts.
 For a production development we might think to use Flutter also for a web-based dashboard.

-### Nucleo Board
-The Nucleo boards used are of two types.
-One used as gateway inside the museum is thought to be chosen either with integrated BLE and LoRa or with extension boards, it is a matter of costs principally.
-The other boards will be in charge of collecting environmental sensors data and to send them to the Gateway board or to integrate actuators logic.
-The gateway board will aggregate and send to the Broker.
-From the broker, the Middleware will be in charge of consuming them and store them in the DB.
-The API will provide a uniform interface to clients to either real-time data (from the broker) and historical data (from DB).

-### Broker
-The broker will just collect data from the boards when published.
-As initial solution we will propose to the museum to collect environmental data in aggregated from (for example avg min and max temperature of a given time range).
-Based on this proposal we decided to use TheThingsNetwork and use their sdk to consume those data given their open source and free-to-use philosophy.
-Also this choice allows us to choose an energy saving policy for communication according to our needs.
-In any case, the possibility to interact with a MQTT broker is also provided, so that when a more specific measure is needed we can require it.
-This solution, together with the possibility of on-demand billing offered by AWS allows us to make the solution sustainable.

 ## Components Interaction